dd86k/fwod/README.md

 Hello!
 This is a little something I'd like to show you, it's simply a console application game using the .NET framework, while being Mono compatible.

-fwod would play like NetHack, a roguelike, turn-based game (well it's instant), dungeon crawling game.
+fwod would play like [NetHack](https://en.wikipedia.org/wiki/NetHack), a roguelike, turn-based game (well it's instantaneous), dungeon crawling game.

 Reason I'm doing this is to expand my knowledge about C# even further and learn more profoundly about game development.
 (In a way.
-Next might be with Unity)
+Next might be with the UnityAPI, who knows?)

-It's a personal project, so no rushing here.
+It's an open personal project, so no rushing here.

-You can always send me an [email](mailto:devddstuff@gmail.com) or open a ticket/issue.
+You can always send me an [email](mailto:devddstuff@gmail.com) (devddstuff@gmail.com) or open a ticket/issue.
 (I won't bite!)

 ### Notes
 - Code reorganization/restructures/cleanups are made from time to time
 - The game will change dramatically often during development process
-- Fixed 80x24 resolution (buffer-limited) for **maximum** compatiblity
+- Fixed 80x24 resolution for **maximum** compatiblity
 - Colors are planned
+- Mono doesn't like `{string}.ToString()`, using `string.Format("{0}", object)` is prefered.
+- A _milestone_ will be made when I reach 5000 tweets (with "alpha" builds).
+- Official "GameServer" planned.
+  - It's already set up, I just wish I could host it elsewhere than on my own network and server.
+  - Play the game via SSH.
+    - Telnet is considered.

 ### Progress